Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 SSN requirements at a glance

-The Centers for Medicare & Medicaid Services (CMS) verifies Social Security Numbers (SSNs) and immigration documentation in real time during the application.
+The Centers for Medicare & Medicaid Services (CMS) verifies SSNs and immigration documentation in real time during the application.

 An applicant over 90 days old does not have a verifiable SSN or immigration documentation